 The version of Apple Pay in iOS 9.0 was released on September 16, 2015.
 The Passbook app's name was changed to Wallet in favor of additional functionality coming in the future

 This version of Apple Pay in iOS 10.0 was released on September 13, 2016 via an update to iOS version 10.0.
 It added support for Apple Pay in Safari both locally on the device through mobile Safari and integration using secure Handoff to pay for items through Safari for Mac.

 Scheduled to be released in Fall 2017, this version of iOS adds person-to-person payments via Apple Pay.
-See the "Apple Pay Person-to-Person and Apple Pay Cash" section below for more information on this upcoming feature.
+See the "Apple Pay Person-to-Person and Apple Pay Cash" section below for more information.

-Apple expanded Apple Pay to the Mac with macOS 10.12 Sierra.
 This feature works through the Handoff features on your Mac, Apple Watch, and iPhone.
-When you visit a website that accepts Apple Pay payments and choose to check out with Apple Pay, a dialog will appear, allowing you to select which card you wish to use from a nearby iOS or watchOS device.
+When you visit a website that accepts Apple Pay payments and choose to check out with Apple Pay, a dialog will appear allowing you to select which card you wish to use from a nearby iOS or watchOS device.
 On the screen of the Apple Watch or iPhone, you will see a confirmation of the payment, and a requirement to process the payment (on Apple Watch, it's double-pressing the side button; on the iPhone, it's authenticating with Touch ID).
 Once you do this, the payment is processed just like with in-app purchases.